 Traditionally, recycling scanners in Material Recovery Facilities (recycling facilities) use near infra-red light to sort materials.
 But when a bottle has been coloured ‘carbon black’ the infra-red is absorbed, making it difficult for the recycling scanner to “see” and sort the bottle.

-To address this, in 2019 we pioneered the development of a new detectable black pigment which we use for our TRESemmé and Lynx brands – making it easier for recycling facilities to “see” and sort them for recyclable packaging.
+To address this, in 2019 we pioneered the development of a new detectable black pigment which we use for our TRESemmé and Dove Men + Care brands – making it easier for recycling facilities to “see” and sort them for recyclable packaging.

 In Australia and New Zealand, we are extending the use of our black pigment technology by allowing Material Recycling Facilities to use the technology for black bottles created by other brands.
-As a result, an additional 100 tonnes of plastic bottles will be sorted and sent for recycling each year in Australia.
+As a result, an additional 110 tonnes of plastic bottles will be sorted and sent for recycling each year in Australia and New Zealand.